 This practice note includes 10 practice tips that may help you, as counsel to a public company or a repurchase agent, in implementing a stock repurchase program on behalf of your client.
 A stock repurchase program enables a company to buy back a certain number of its outstanding securities.
 In recent years, the repurchase activity undertaken by U.S. public companies has significantly increased, in part as a result of the tax reforms implemented in 2018.
-In addition, many companies that have completed recent significant strategic transactions have concurrently undertaken sizeable share repurchases.
+When considering adoption of a share repurchase program, companies should consider the sharp public criticism of such programs, which has become more heightened immediately after the commencement of the COVID-19 pandemic.
+Nonetheless, share repurchase activity increased substantially in 2021.
+Many companies that have completed recent significant strategic transactions have concurrently undertaken sizeable share repurchases.
 Shares repurchased by a company are either canceled or kept as treasury stock, which thereby reduces the number of outstanding shares and usually has the effect of increasing the company's earnings per share.

-For additional information on stock repurchase programs, see Share Repurchase Programs, Market Trends 2018/19: Share Repurchases, and Dividends, Redemptions, and Stock Repurchases.
+For additional information on stock repurchase programs, see Share Repurchase Programs and Dividends, Redemptions, and Stock Repurchases.

 1 Understand applicable legal requirements.
-10b-18 (17 C.F.R.§ 240.10b-18), which was adopted in 1982 and amended in 2003, provides public companies with a voluntary, nonexclusive safe harbor from liability for manipulation under Sections 9(a)(2) and 10(b) of the Securities Exchange Act of 1934, as amended (the Exchange Act), and Rule 10b-5 (17 C.F.R.§ 240.10b-5) under the Exchange Act when the company bids for, or purchases, shares of its common stock in accordance with the Rule's manner, timing, price, and volume conditions.
+Rule 10b-18 (17 C.F.R.§ 240.10b-18), which was adopted in 1982 and amended in 2003, provides public companies with a voluntary, nonexclusive safe harbor from liability for manipulation under Sections 9(a)(2) and 10(b) of the Securities Exchange Act of 1934, as amended (Exchange Act), and Rule 10b-5 (17 C.F.R.§ 240.10b-5) under the Exchange Act when the company bids for or purchases shares of its common stock in accordance with the Rule's manner, timing, price, and volume conditions.
 As a result, most repurchases of common stock in the open market are made in reliance on the Rule 10b-18 safe harbor in order to avoid manipulations claims.
 The safe harbor does not immunize the company and its insiders from making repurchases at a time when they are in possession of material nonpublic information.
 The Rule 10b-18 safe harbor is only available for repurchases of common stock (or the equivalent) and is not available, for example, in connection with repurchases of preferred stock, warrants, or convertible debt securities (or other nonvoting securities).
 Nonetheless, many companies implement a repurchase program for equity-linked securities subject to conditions analogous to those set forth in Rule 10b-18.